Admission Requirements for the Bachelor of Science in Dental Hygiene (BSDH) Three-Year CODA Accredited Degree

 The following steps must be taken to complete the admissions process for the AAS Dental Hygiene Program:

-Along with the application, present a copy of the applicant’s High School diploma/transcript, or have the applicant’s high school send a copy of his/her diploma/transcript directly to Eastern International College.
+Along with the application, present a copy of the applicant’s high school diploma/transcript, or have the applicant’s high school send a copy of their diploma or official transcript directly to Eastern International College.

 Recipients of a State Equivalency Diploma (GED) must submit a copy of the transcript of their test results with the application.
-Applicants whose secondary education was in a country outside the U.S. must obtain written official evaluation of transcripts showing equivalency from their native country, using one of the approved evaluating companies, such as WES, ECE, etc. Official electronic transcripts (e-transcripts) are accepted.
+Applicants whose secondary education was in a country outside the United States must obtain written official evaluation of transcripts showing equivalency from their native country, using an approved evaluating company, such as World Education Services (WES) or Educational Credential Evaluators (ECE).
+Official electronic transcripts (e-transcripts) are accepted.

 Take the entire HESI test in a single session.
 The HESI Test is used to assess student competencies and readiness for entry into the Dental Hygiene program.
 The exam has been shown to help predict the likelihood of student success in the Dental Hygiene program.
-Specifically, the exam tests students across several academic domains, as well as results in a personality profile used to help identify each applicant’s learning style.
+Specifically, the exam tests students across several academic domains, and shows a personality profile used to help identify each applicant’s learning style.
 Below is an outline of the exam:

-- Reading Comprehension – Presents reading scenarios in order to measure reading comprehension; tests for skills meaning of words in context, demonstrating passage comprehension, making logical inferences, etc.
+- Reading Comprehension – Presents reading scenarios in order to measure reading comprehension; tests for skills such as identifying the main idea, finding meaning of words in context, demonstrating passage comprehension, and making logical inferences.

-- Basic Math Skills – Centers on math skills needed for the healthcare field, including basic addition, subtraction, multiplication, fractions, decimals, ratio and proportion, household measures, general math facts, etc.
+- Basic Math Skills – Centers on math skills needed for the healthcare field, including: basic addition; subtraction; multiplication; fractions; decimals; ratio and proportion; household measures; and general math facts.

 - Anatomy & Physiology – Includes general medical terminology and anatomical structures and systems.